|Home Gallery Contact Events & Projects Demos & Lessons Film & TV Archive & Links|

 We use strong, double-walled cardboard boxes for packaging, and wrap the glass with plenty of bubblewrap.
 We do not supply gift packaging.

-We use Royal Mail, ParcelForce, DHL and FedEx for delivery, but will use client's couriers by prior arrangement (we will need an account number).
+We use Royal Mail, ParcelForce, DHL, FedEx and UPS for delivery, but will use client's couriers by prior arrangement (we will need an account number).

 Any Import Duty to be paid by the customer.
 Please take this into consideration when ordering.